Multiple dog food brands recalled due to potential salmonella contamination

 There have been at least seven recalls this year for dog food found to contain salmonella or potentially harmful elevated levels of vitamins.
 In 2019, an unknown number of dogs became ill or died after eating canned food recalled nationwide for elevated levels of vitamin D, which can increase calcium and which is harmful to canine kidneys.

+People are also at risk when coming into contact with contaminated pet food.
+In 2012, for example, 49 people — 47 in 20 states and two Canadians — were sickened by an outbreak strain of salmonella tied to recalled dry dood food.
+Of those illnesses, 10 were serious enough to require hospitalization, according to the U.S. Centers for Disease Control and Prevention.

-Mid America Pet Food of Mount Pleasant, Texas, is recalling three lots of Victor Super Premium Dog Food, Select Beef Meal & Brown Rice Formula after random sampling found salmonella, which can sicken pets as well as people who come in contact with it, according to an Oct.
+The current recalls include one by Mid America Pet Food of Mount Pleasant, Texas, involving three lots of Victor Super Premium Dog Food, Select Beef Meal & Brown Rice Formula after random sampling found salmonella, which can sicken pets as well as people who come in contact with it, according to an Oct.
 30 notice from the U.S. Food and Drug Administration.

 Sold by retailers across the U.S., the recalled products come in five-pound, 15-pound and 40-pound bags with a best-by-date of June 12, 2024, and contain one of the following three lot numbers on the back of the products: 1000016890, 1000016891, 1000016892.